What is living organ donation?

 - Recover

-Please remember to discuss your decision with your family so they’re aware.
+Whether you decide to become a living organ donor, or you wish to donate your organs when you die, please remember to discuss your decision with your family so they’re aware.

 Not eligible to be a donor?